-Kingdom (Albin-Lackey, 2013: 155).
-Ibori was sentenced to 13 years in prison in the United Kingdom on 17 April 2012 (The Wall Street Journal, 17 April 2012; Manga Fombad and Choe Fombad, 2015).
-Apart from the fact that this case exposed the brazen level of grand corruption in Nigeria, a major issue that comes to mind from the analysis of Ibori's case is a question of why a Nigerian court previously absolved him of the charges on similar offences.
+(The Wall Street Journal, 17 April 2012; Manga Fombad and Choe Fombad, 2015).
+A major issue that comes to mind from the analysis of Ibori's case is a question of why a Nigerian court previously absolved him of the charges on similar offences.
 In this regard, Transparency International (5 Oct 2015) submits "the case of James Ibori is fresh in mind as the Nigerian court declared him not guilty while a court in the United Kingdom arrested, investigated and prosecuted him".
 Does it mean that the laws in Nigeria are wrongly crafted or that the judiciary is ineffective?
-According to Albin-Lackey (2013:155), the answer tends to be holistic as "Ibori was renowned for fuelling widespread corruption and political violence", and the rot in the judiciary facilitated the "dismissal of charges against the well-connected former governor" (Jain, 2013:155; Human Rights Watch, April 17 2012).
+According to Albin-Lackey (2013:155), the answer tends to be holistic as "Ibori was renowned for fuelling widespread corruption and political violence", and the rot in the judiciary facilitated the "dismissal of charges against the well-connected former governor" Jain, 2013:155; Human Rights Watch, April 17 2012).
 Jain (2001:3) concurs that a "weak and judicial system becomes a cause and consequence of corruption".
 The Transparency International (October 5 2015) maintains that "we therefore insist that the Nigerian judiciary becomes more credible by redeeming itself to restore confidence and make justice reliable to prosecute those who mismanaged funds while in office".

-Human Rights Watch (2014) bemoaned the state pardon granted to the late Diepreye Alamieyeseigha was the only governor to have served a prison term in Nigeria.
+Human Rights Watch (2014) bemoaned the state pardon granted to the late Diepreye Alamieyeseigha by former President Jonathan arguing that it is "a major setback in ending impunity for corruption among political officeholders".
+Alamieyeseigha was the only governor to have served prison term in Nigeria.
 The presidential pardon granted to Alamieyeseigha not only sent the wrong signals locally and internationally, but confirmed the reasoning that certain Nigerians are untouchable and has cast serious doubt on the sincerity of the state to combat grand corruption.